endoflife-date/endoflife.date/products/jenkins.md

 # releaseCycle 2 catches weekly releases, other are LTS.
 # For an LTS :
-# - Its support date is its release date, meaning there will never be backport of features.
+# - Its end of support date is the 'x.y.1' release date.
+Most of the new features backported in LTS
+#   releases are included in the first patch versions.
 # - Its EOL date is the releaseDate of the next LTS version, meaning the release date of the first
-#   patch version of the minor version choosed to be the next LTS (e.g. 2.361.1).
+#   patch version of the minor version chosen to be the next LTS (e.g. 2.361.1).
 releases:
 -   releaseCycle: "2"
     releaseLabel: "Regular"